Staying Healthy with Cat and Dog Teeth Cleaning in Pasadena, MD

 The American Veterinary Medical Association (AVMA) cites that by three years old, most adult dogs and cats show signs of gum disease (periodontal disease).
 Build up from daily plaque turns into tartar when it's not removed.
 This hardened plaque, or tartar, contains bacteria.
 Once bacteria invades and multiplies under your pet’s gum line, it destroys surrounding bone and tissue.
 In extreme cases, gum disease enters your pet’s blood stream causing damage to their internal organs.

-While gum disease is one of the most common conditions seen in adult pets, it’s preventable with regular dental care.
+While gum disease is one of the most common conditions seen in adult pets, it’s preventable with regular cat and dog teeth cleaning.
 When we check teeth and gums, we look for signs of tartar, gum disease, or tooth decay.
 Annual dental cleanings and examinations will benefit most pets.
 As an American Animal Hospital Association (AAHA) practice, we serve our dental patients with the safest, most state-of-the-art practices in veterinary medicine.

-How we perform pet dentals at our practice:
+How we perform cat and dog teeth cleaning at our animal hospital:

 - Before we sedate your pet, we run bloodwork to check for underlying conditions or anything that can interfere with anesthesia.

 - While your pet is sedated, we constantly monitor their heart rate, blood pressure, pulse, and oxygen levels.

 - We take digital X-rays and thoroughly examine your pet’s oral cavity.

 - Plaque and irritating tartar is completely removed during a cleaning.

 - Finally, if your pet has broken teeth and needs extractions, we’ll alert you while your pet is sedated

 Call us at (410) 317-2028 immediately for a cat or dog teeth cleaning if you suspect gum disease.
 Signs include bad breath, inflamed gums, and loose teeth.
 We look forward to advising you on your pet’s care and treatment!